yendorr/ABinbev-teste-Rodney/README.md

 I learned to use JWT, to perform user authentication, to separate data according to the user, and, curious about how this would be done in the front-end, I learned to develop a simple front-end that authenticates the user and displays the data related to them.

+I was able to improve my knowledge of Docker and learn how to run tests in a container.
+Mongo-mock was considered, but using a real database seemed to make more sense.

 ## License